raballew/kne-on-ocp/README.md

 ## Traffic generation

-IXIA offers an operator that through a CRD allows the deployment of a modern, powerful and API-driven traffic generator.
+The [OTG project][otg] offers an operator that through a CRD allows the deployment of a modern, powerful and API-driven open source traffic generator with limited functionality.
+A commercially supported version is available through the [Keysight Elastic Network Generator][keysight-elastic-network-generator] which offers advanced functionality such as the emulation of key data center OSI layer 2 and OSI layer 3 control plane protocols.
+While simple traffic generation works with the open source version as well, the topologies deployed in this guide rely on BGP, a control plane protocol.
+Hence, in order to run a meaningful test the traffic generator instances need to be configured using the protocol engine - a functionality that is only available in the commercially supported version.

+> Reach out to the [Keysight Support][keysight-support] in order to gain access
+> to the container images for the commercially supported version.

-Install the IXIA traffic generator:
+Install the IXIA-C traffic generator:

 ```bash
 oc apply -f https://github.com/open-traffic-generator/ixia-c-operator/releases/download/v0.2.2/ixiatg-operator.yaml